 SEO, or Search Engine Optimization, is a method of trying to game search engines in order to raise the impact of your website or post.
 One of the common ways has traditionally been through the use of keywords.
 In astronomy a similar method is used to raise the impact of new research.
 One of the most effective methods is to use the keywords Exoplanet, Earth, and Habitable.
 If you can add a nice concept sketch of a watery landscape with double suns, that’s good too.

-It’s no wonder then that news of the discovery of three super Earths in the habitable zone of Gliese 667C was so popular.
+It’s no wonder then that news of the discovery of three super Earths in the habitable zone of Gliese 667C has been all over the web the past couple days.
 It’s a type of finding that can get a strong signal over the internet noise.
 Of course, search optimization is exactly the type of method the researchers needed to do to find the planetary signals in the noise.

 These particular planets were confirmed using a variety of data from multiple sources.
 They used data from the Very Large Telescope (VLT) in Chile, which is a high resolution visible spectrum telescope, to determine the properties the star Gliese 677C.
 Since these planets were confirmed using the Doppler motion, they needed to know the star’s precise mass.
 They then used Doppler data of the star from the Carnegie Planet Finder Spectrograph,, the Keck HIRES spectrograph, and the the High Accuracy Radial velocity Planet Searcher (HARPS).
 They then had to analyze all this data to find the planetary signals.